Melodic Figures — Points for Review

 - Melody is made of groups of notes, not individual notes.

-- I call those groups melodic figures.
+- We call those groups melodic figures.
 (Elsewhere, “figure” is a

 - Melodic figures line up with beats.